NBISweden/SMS_6278_NG-Larsson/local_blast.md

 # Local BLAST

-- Last modified: tis maj 31, 2022  02:13
+- Last modified: tis maj 31, 2022  03:47
 - Sign: Johan.Nylander\@nbis.se

 ## Task

-Run a similarity search using [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi) with one sequence as query, and a mouse proteome as the data base.
+Run a similarity search using local [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi), with one sequence as query, and a mouse proteome as the data base.
 The result is a table with similarity scores.